ti-community-infra/tichi/docs/en/workflows/pr.md

     if the configured sufficient lgtm count has not been reached, the bot will add `needs-*-more -lgtm` label.
   - If sufficient **reviewers** have `/lgtm`'ed, [prow](https://prow.tidb.net)
     ([@ti-chi-bot](https://github.com/apps/ti-chi-bot)) applies an `lgtm` label and remove `needs-*-more-lgtm` label to the PR;
-  - Any reviewer doing `/lgtm cancel` will reset the count of `lgtm`.
+  - Any valid reviewer or the PR author doing `/lgtm cancel` will reset the count of `lgtm`.
 - Phase 2: Humans approve the PR
   - The PR **author** `/assign`'s all suggested **approvers** to the PR, and optionally notifies them (eg: "pinging @foo for approval")